luisarmandodv/radio-button/README.md

 # ReX React UI Components Library
-## ReX React UI Component: react-component-starter-kit
+## ReX React UI Component: radio-button

 This project is part of ReX Design Language and it can be used to create React UI Components.
 For more information visit: